 f.
 The grade expected to have been received;

-6) If the Director determines that the appeal meets the requirements in 2) through 4), the Director shall forward the student's appeal to the instructor by email (with copy to unit head) and solicit the following:
+b.
+If the appeal meets the requirements in 2) through 4), the Associate Provost shall forward the student's appeal to the instructor by email (with copy to unit head) and solicit the following:

-7) The instructor is expected to respond to the Director's request within five (5) school days.
+6) The instructor is expected to provide the requested materials within five (5) school days.
 Upon receipt of the materials from the instructor, the Associate Provost will convene a screening committee to review the appeal.
-The screening committee will include the Associate Provost, the Director of Student Rights and Community Standards or designee, and the Vice President of the Student Government Association or designee will review the student's compliance with grade appeal procedures, the written request for appeal and the criteria cited within the written appeal.
+The screening committee will include the Associate Provost, the Director of Student Rights and Community Standards or designee, and the Vice President Government Association or designee.
+The screening committee will review the student's compliance with grade appeal procedures, the written request for appeal, and the criteria cited within the written appeal.
 Based on these criteria, the screening committee will determine whether or not to refer the appeal to the University Grade Appeal Committee for a hearing.

-9) If the appeal is approved for further review, the Director shall inform the student in writing of the decision and convene a University grade appeal hearing as described below.
+b.
+If the appeal is approved for further review, the Associate Provost shall inform the parties in writing of the decision and convene a University Grade Appeal hearing as described below.